bhaveshnegi/portfolio_main/README.md

 # Bhavesh Negi - Portfolio Website

-A modern, responsive portfolio website showcasing skills, experience, and projects in data science and analytics.
+A modern, responsive portfolio website showcasing skills, experience, and projects as an AI Engineer and Data Science professional.

 ## 🚀 Features